adriangalilea/e-id/README.md

     - [ ] display flag at rest
   - [ ] birthdate
   - [ ] ensure name and username inputs are similar in size to regular profile
-- [ ] consider tracking for every social media
+- [ ] tracking every social media / blog rss
   - [ ] default being only the last element
   - [ ] aliveness score
+- [ ] feat: friends / followers
   - [ ] notify when friends make new places
-- [ ] feat: premium claimable username
+- [ ] feat: create a widget, similar to those that can be embedded in github.
 - [ ] feat: optimizations
   - [ ] do not use session on [username]/page.tsx since it breaks the static site generation
   - [ ] cache github activity component
   - [ ] cache opengraph from custom website
 - [ ] style: comment input button disabled while not text

-# blocked
+# done

 - [x] feat: being able to edit your own profile
   - [x] country combobox